 - Labor: Cervical dilation and uterine contractions that help the fetus to move down the birth canal can cause bleeding (6).

-- Vasa previa: Some fetal umbilical cord blood vessels run close through the cervical opening and are at risk of rupturing and bleeding (8).
+- Vasa previa: Some fetal umbilical cord blood vessels run just above the cervical opening and are at risk of rupturing and bleeding (8).

 All the above reasons could cause spotting or bleeding during pregnancy and you might also have symptoms like light cramping, fatigue, and lower back pain, but that is not period bleeding.

 It is difficult to say whether bleeding indicates any medical emergency during pregnancy.
 Therefore, it is important to check with your healthcare provider if you are bleeding.

 You should seek medical attention if the following symptoms accompany bleeding: